spark-jobserver/spark-jobserver/doc/dao-setup.md

 BinaryDAO represents a simple interface for CRUD operations related to storing BLOBs.
 Current BinaryDAO implementations:
 - HDFSBinaryDAO
+- SqlBinaryDAO (H2, PostgreSQL, MySQL)

-CombinedDAO acts as a glue between MetaDataDAO and BinaryDAO.
+JobDAOActor acts as a glue between MetaDataDAO and BinaryDAO.
 The foreign key between MetaDataDAO and BinaryDAO is the hash of binary.

 ### Configuration

 #### HDFS + Zookeeper
-To set up the CombinedDAO with HDFS and Zookeeper, include the following lines in the configuration file (e.g. `local.conf`):
+To set up HDFS binary and Zookeeper metadata DAO, include the following lines in the configuration file (e.g. `local.conf`):
 ```
-    jobdao = spark.jobserver.io.CombinedDAO
     combineddao {
       rootdir = "/tmp/combineddao"
       binarydao {